vien105200318/web-seo-astro/src/content/blog/041-pre-launch-anxiety.md

 ---
-title: "Pre-Launch Anxiety: The Wait Is Killing Me"
+title: "Pre-Launch Anxiety - The Longest Week"
-description: "1 tuần trước launch - cảm xúc hỗn loạn"
+description: "The mental struggle before pressing the 'Release' button"
-pubDate: 2024-10-05
+pubDate: 2024-10-25
-tags: ["launch", "anxiety", "emotions"]
+tags: ["launch", "anxiety", "mental health"]
 image: "/images/blog/041-cover.jpg"
 ---

-# Pre-Launch Week
+# Pre-Launch Anxiety - The Longest Week

-## Countdown: 7 Days
+## 7 Days to Launch

-Game submitted.
-Steam reviewing.
-Nothing to do but wait.

-## Thoughts Racing

-- Will anyone buy?
-- Will reviews be good?
-- Did I miss critical bugs?
-- Is cultural representation accurate enough?
-- Will Vietnamese community support?
+I can't sleep.
+Every time I close my eyes, I see bugs.
+What if the save system breaks?
+What if streamers hate it?
+What if no one buys it?

 ## Imposter Syndrome Returns

-"18 tháng mất vào project này.
-What if nobody cares?"

-Sleep: 4h/night.

-**Most stressful week of entire journey.**
+"It's just a small indie game."
+"It's not good enough."
+"You are going to embarrass yourself."

+## Coping Mechanism

+I cleaned my apartment.
+Twice.
+I walked 10km a day.
+I re-read the positive beta feedback.

+## The Button

+Steam backend says: "Release App".
+It's greyed out until Oct 31st.
+It's staring at me.

+**Just breathe.**